katjakarhu/OpenCAQDA/README.md

 ### Maybe some day

-- Codes to word cloud
-- Notes to word cloud
+- Word cloud
 - Sentiment analysis
-- Investigate other data analysis possibilities with Python that could be added here
+- Investigate other data analysis possibilities with Python
 - Image coding support (e.g. image to text, or other)
 - Video file coding support
 - CSV and Excel file coding (can be circumvented by converting to PDF or txt)
 - DOCX coding (can be circumvented by converting to PDF or txt)
 - RTF file coding (can be circumvented by converting to PDF ot txt)
 - Many projects open at the same time
+- AI-assistant based on a local finetuned SLM